arktypeio/arktype/pkgs/model/README.md

 Expressions are a set of syntactic patterns that can be applied to one or more nested string definitions to modify the type they represent.
 Unless otherwise noted, expressions can be applied to any valid string definition, including other expressions.

 The following table is ordered by relative precedence in the event that a definition matches multiple patterns.
 For example, the definition `"string|boolean[]"` would be interpreted as either a `string` or a list of `boolean` since "Or" applies before "List."
-Parenthetical grouping is not yet supported, but can be emulated by adding the desired grouping to a typespace and referencing its alias.
+Parenthetical grouping is not yet supported, but can be emulated by adding the desired grouping to a space and referencing its alias.

 | Exrpession     | Pattern           | Examples                                         | Notes                                                                                                         |
 | -------------- | ----------------- | ------------------------------------------------ | ------------------------------------------------------------------------------------------------------------- |